NocesAdrian/Testings/README.md

 # Testing Project

-This repository is for testing and experimenting with various code snippets, frameworks, and concepts.
+This repository is for testing and experimenting.

 ## Purpose
 - To try out new ideas and techniques